 - Some cases look at the inheritance of annuities.
 A person who inherited such structured settlements might want to get all their cash up front instead of receiving small amounts of yearly payments.

 - Buyer’s remorse.
 A person who chose structured payments over a lump sum cash out from reasons that may have seemed logical back then might later realize that he made a mistake and wants the lump sum option instead.
 They later opt to sell it to finally receive all their money at once.

 When you are ready to sell your structured settlement, contact us and we will put you in contact with the best company that can meet your current needs.
 Every situation is different, therefore, every solution is different.
-If you have an Allstate structured settlement, Pacific Life structured settlement, or a Prudential structured settlement, you need to call us first as we can get you the best offer and the lowest fees.
+We can match you with the right company.
+It's what we do.